satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- Built a prototype Machine Learning Model and framework to detect incoming earthquakes and classify their severity from seismological data.
+- Developed a prototype Machine Learning algorithm to predict Earthquakes and associated intensities in Nepal.
-- Explored the efficacy and performance of Gaussian Process Regression to model seismological data.
-- Improved upon state the current state of the art model evaluation metrics by models by 30%.
+- Trained Gaussian Process Regression Models using Seismologic wave data in a multi-task prediction framework.
+- Implemented new testing standards.
+The trained model achieved a 30\% increase in R<sup>2</sup> over the SOTA.

 ## Professional Experience

 <p style="text-align:left;margin:0; padding-top:0;">
-    <b>St. John's Research Institute</b>
+    <b>St. John's Research Institute</b> | Public Health Research
     <span style="float:right; margin-bottom:0;">
     Bengaluru, India
     </span>
 </p>
 <p style="text-align:left;margin:0; padding-top:0;">
-    <b> Data Scientist</b>, Data Science & Public Health Research
+    <b> Data Scientist</b>
     <span style="float:right; margin-bottom:0;">
         <i>2017–2021</i>
     </span>
 </p>
-My role at St. John's included ideating research proposals, performing analyses, and publishing and presenting results from different projects.

-- Modeling potential impacts of improved monthly income on child stunting in India — a geospatial perspective
-    - Raised $100,00 awarded by the Gates Foundation and the Government of India as part of The Grand Challenges - India.
-    - The aim was to help policymakers identify optimal strategies to reduce child undernutrition (stunting) in India.
+- Engaged with government stakeholders to develop data science solutions to tackle child undernutrition in India.
+- Ideated and developed research projects to discover efficiency of different methods to tackle undernutrition.
+- Raised \$200,000 in funding from the Bill and Melinda Gates Foundation and led a project that analyzed impact of improved household monthly income on child undernutrition prevalence.
-    - Trained and applied Gaussian Process Regressions Models to calculate small-area estimates of stunting prevalence and potential benefits.
+- Developed and trained geospatial models using Gaussian Process Regressions on large datasets using PyTorch.
-    - Tools used: Python, PyTorch, GPyTorch
-- Protein-quality evaluation of complementary foods in Indian children
-    - Tested statistical differences in digestibility across multiple amino acids in a clinical research experiment.
-    - Estimated digestibility corrected Amino Acid intake scores for states of India.
-Tested for associations with child growth failure.
-- Nutrition Value chain Data Repository
-    - Collated, preprocessed, and set up a centralized database of about 100+ harmonized datasets across the nutrition value chain (crop production to health outcomes through distribution, purchase, consumption, and absorption.
-    - Built a dashboard for easy exploration and extraction of the data for the Institute.
+- Compiled public health data from different sources into a data repository that was adopted by multiple institutions.

 ## Projects